blooop/pixi_rocker/README.md

 ### But Why??

 The most common question I get is is why would you need to use pixi in docker as pixi is already taking care of your environment for you.
-Unfortunatly there are some packages/configuation that pixi is not able to handle yet and so one way of handling that is managing those dependencies/configuration in docker and leave the the rest up to pixi.
+Unfortunately there are some packages/configuration that pixi is not able to handle yet and so one way of handling that is managing those dependencies/configuration in docker and leave the the rest up to pixi.

-Another benefit of pixi in docker is that you are more isolated from your host machine and have more flexibillty to make changes withour worrying about conflicting with other projects.
+Another benefit of pixi in docker is that you are more isolated from your host machine and have more flexibility to make changes without worrying about conflicting with other projects.

-If you use vscode to attached to your development container it makes it easier to set up specific extensions for each project that don't need to be installed globally.
+If you use vscode to attach to your development container it makes it easier to set up specific extensions for each project that don't need to be installed globally.

 ## Installation